Dog First Aid Basics – Cuts, Broken Toenails, Snake bites and More

 Dog Poisoning – What to Do

-If you know that your dog ate or drank something toxic or if they are showing signs of poisoning such as losing consciousness, difficulty breathing, is unconscious, or is having seizures call your veterinarian, dog hospital, or the Animal Control Poison Center operated by the ASPCA (a fee may apply).
+If you know that your dog ate or drank something toxic like chocolate or if they are showing signs of poisoning such as losing consciousness, difficulty breathing, is unconscious, or is having seizures call your veterinarian, dog hospital, or the Animal Control Poison Center operated by the ASPCA (a fee may apply).

 The Animal Control Poison Center Phone Number is 888-426-4435